Book Banning

 Book Bans Reach Record Highs

-According to the American Library Association’s Office for Intellectual Freedom, the number of books challenged in schools and public libraries in 2022 hit a record high.
-A record 2,571 unique titles were targeted for censorship in 2022, a 32 percent increase over the 1,858 unique titles targeted in 2021.
-This is in part because, while books were once challenged on an individual basis, there are now lists of books to be challenged compiled by national groups.
-40 percent of the overall books challenged in 2022 were in cases involving 100 books or more.
+According to the American Library Association’s Office for Intellectual Freedom, the number of books challenged in schools and public libraries hit a record high in 2023, with 4,240 unique titles targeted for censorship—a 65 percent increase over the 2,571 unique titles targeted in 2022.
+This is in part because national groups have compiled lists of books to be challenged rather than allowing books to be challenged on an individual basis.
+In 17 states, there were attempts to censor more than 100 books.

-Books are also being banned as a result of state laws.
-According to PEN America, there are currently nearly 100 pending bills that would restrict teaching critical race theory or limit how K-12 teachers can discuss racism and sexism.
+State laws are also causing books to be banned.
+According to PEN America, in 2023, 110 bills were introduced that would restrict teaching critical race theory or limit how K-12 teachers can discuss racism and sexism; ten of them became law.
 A number of these bills are modeled after Florida’s H.B.
 1557, commonly known as the Don’t Say Gay Act.
 Four of them apply to private schools or colleges.
 Legislatures are even attempting to criminally penalize librarians for providing certain books to minors.

 Both individual libraries and entire library systems are being put at risk as these bans escalate.
-In 2022, a Michigan town defunded its library for refusing to remove certain LGBTQ books.
+In 2024, a small Idaho library went “adults only” in response to a new state book banning law.
+In 2022, a Michigan town defunded its library for refusing to remove certain LGBTQIA+ books.
 In Llano County, Texas, a number of books were accused of being “pornographic” and removed from the public library system; when seven Llano County residents sued, the court stated that a number of these books also dealt with “critical race theory” and racial themes.
 In response to the court’s order to restore the removed books to the library shelves while the litigation was pending, Llano County commissioners held a meeting to discuss closing the library.
-And in Missouri, the state House of Representatives recently voted to defund all of the state’s public libraries, apparently in reaction to litigation filed on behalf of the Missouri Association of School Librarians and the Missouri Library Association.
-The lawsuit seeks to declare unconstitutional a state bill that has resulted in more than 300 books, many of which include LGBTQ characters or racial justice themes, being banned from school libraries.
+And in Missouri, the state House of Representatives voted to defund all of the state’s public libraries, apparently in reaction to litigation filed on behalf of the Missouri Association of School Librarians and the Missouri Library Association.
+That lawsuit seeks to declare unconstitutional a state bill that has resulted in more than 300 books, many of which include LGBTQIA+ characters or racial justice themes, being banned from school libraries.

 No matter one’s political beliefs, we should be able to come together to support free speech and a healthy public library system.